josefnpat/LD39/rules.md

 # Save Atlantis

+## Story

+You find yourself stranded on the fabled island of Atlantis.
+Once a spectacular nation, now it lies in shambles due to a plague.
+You have a battery powered HEV suit for protection, but the battery power is running out.
+Play this exciting card game and see who can last the longest!

 ## Part Requirements

 * A set of Save Atlantis cards.
 (A standard 52 card deck can be substituted for this)